triposat/published-blogs/README.md

-*This list features my guest blog posts published under my name.
-Beyond these, my ghostwriting portfolio includes approximately 150 pieces (blogs, technical documentation, READMEs) created for companies such as Decodo, Bright Data, [...], and ScrapingDog.
-These works were published under client names and are therefore not listed here.
+*This repository showcases my technical articles published under my name.
+I've written 150+ client deliverables for multiple brands.
+As these were published under client identities, they're not featured here.

 ### Apify
 - [How to scrape Google Finance](https://blog.apify.com/scrape-google-finance-python/)